jakobgrine/musicbot/README.md

 ## Description
-This bot replaces messages of a specific person with a random insult.
+This is just a simple music bot.

 ## Installation
 1. Clone this repository: `git clone https://github.com/jakobgrine/musicbot.git`